 - NYU Law School - GlobaLex Hauser Global: Contains guides dedicated to international and foreign law research.
 Guides provide overviews and references to primary and secondary sources.

 - Internal Revenue Manual (IRM): Discusses the procedures that IRS employees must follow to administer fair tax administration (this is essentially the IRS's employee handbook).
-It is helpful to research the IRM when preparing for an audit, responding to a notice, or helping a client with various IRS issues (penalties, collection, innocent spouse relief, identity theft, etc.).

 This symbol identifies tools and resources available exclusively for Tax Section members.
 When accessing premium member-only content within the Tax Resource Library, you will be prompted to enter your user ID and password to validate your Tax Section membership.
 Not a member?
 Learn more about these premium resources along with the many other benefits of membership in the AICPA Tax Section.